buerokratt/POC-DMR.Tests/README.md

 ## Running tests locally against Azure hosted environment

 You may want to run this test against deployed component in Azure.
-This can be usefull to make sure that the deployed components have the correct settings and can communicate correctly.
+This can be useful to make sure that the deployed components have the correct settings and can communicate correctly.

 In order to do this follow steps 1 and 2 from Running tests locally with Docker Compose and then follow these steps: